vikas9dev/AWS/docs/22-data-&-analytics_combined.md

 ⚠️ **Warning:** Flink can read from Kinesis Data Streams, but it **cannot** read from Amazon Data Firehose.
 This is a common exam trick! 🚨

+- Firehose is not a streaming source.
+It is a fully-managed delivery service whose only job is to take data from producers and deliver it to destinations, such as: S3, Redshift, OpenSearch, Splunk, Generic HTTP endpoints.
+- Firehose does not expose APIs for consumers to read data.
+No streaming framework can subscribe to Firehose as a source.

 📝 **Note:** Amazon Managed Service for Apache Flink is specifically for processing data streams. 🌊

 ---